was547/EasySQL/README.md

 # EasySQL - C# Wrapper

+** DO NOT USE THIS CODE IN PRODUCTION MODE, THIS CODE IS ONLY FOR TEST PURPOSES! **

 EasySQL is a C# Wrapper that allow you to manage MySQL easily.

   - Easy to understand.